 • If the wedding rings or stefana fall down, it is not a good sign.

 • Leap year weddings were considered to be doomed to fail for thousands of years now.
 The Romans believed that February was the month of the dead, so no weddings were performed during that month until very recently.
 It all started with royal families which ruled that when a wedding between blue-blooded was taking place, no other wedding was allowed within that same year.
 When a king got married on a leap year, nobody else could get married that year.
 Over the course of time that incident became a superstition and was established as a ground rule: No couple should get married on a leap year.
 What can I say?
 Are you eager to postpone your wedding for another year and a day!!!

 Can I Have a Cup of Coffee?
 Heck, NO!

 In some areas in Greece, the family (particularly old ladies) doesn't offer a cup of coffee.
-Even the wedding photographer!
-They believe they shouldn't be making coffee on a wedding day!
+Even to the photographer!
+They believe they shouldn't be making and drink coffee on a wedding day!

 “This is a great mystery, and it is an illustration of the way Christ and the Church are one.”
 (Ephesians 5:32)

 As Fr Joseph Paliouras mentions: For Apostle Paul marriage is a great Mystery and illustrates a bond of perfect union and devotion; one that is eternal and unbreakable.
 The very presence of our Lord at the Wedding at Cana (John 2:1-12) just shows us how important this mystery is to our Holly Church, and we can all understand why it is so blessed.Two people become one under the eyes of God and promise to share a life filled with sincere, pure, and constant love and respect, not withstanding each other's failures and defects; just like Christ gave himself for the church.
 To all of you planning to get married soon, please accept my fatherly advice and choose to start your new life and meet within the bosom of our Church.